bestonebyone/mu4yang/notes/_posts/2018-06-28-Aim to solve many to many problem.md

 At last, there is one problem.
 If there are two constraints on the latent space, it may not work.
 So I must make sure that.
 The first step I decide is pose to pose with this new constraints.

 This idea may be considerd as conditional VAE.

+My first purpose is a better random walk between two hand pose.
+We can find different way to get one pose to another pose.
+And all the way is plausiable.